-1.2 JORC Inferred Resource Calculation
+1.2 Updated JORC Inferred Resource Calculation

-The maiden JORC Resource calculation was independently carried out by Adam Jones Geological Services using Maptek Vulcan (3D Mine Planning & Geological Modelling) software.
+The maiden and updated JORC Resource calculations were both independently carried out by Adam Jones Geological Services using Maptek Vulcan (3D Mine Planning & Geological Modelling) software.
 Adam Jones is a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves", being a Member of the Australian Institute of Geoscientists (MAIG) and having sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration, and to the activity undertaken.

-Details of the drilling program, core logging, data collection and verification, data input, and the Maptek Vulcan generation of 3D wireframes and block models for the vein domains contributing to the maiden JORC Resource are set out in the attached JORC Code (2012 Edition) Table 1.
+Details of the drilling program, core logging, data collection and verification, data input, and the Maptek Vulcan generation of 3D wireframes and block models for the vein domains contributing to the updated JORC Resource are set out in the attached JORC Code (2012 Edition) Table 1.

-1.3 JORC Inferred Resource Table by Vein Domain Block Model
+1.3 Updated JORC Inferred Resource Table by Vein Domain Block Model

-Table 1 shows the JORC Inferred Resource calculated for each of the vein domain block models for:
+Table 1 shows the updated JORC Inferred Resource calculated for each of the vein domain block models for:

-- Vein Domain lower and upper cut-off grades of 5.0 g/t AuEq and 100 g/t AuEq respectively; - Minimum horizontal widths for the vein domains of 1.2m EHT (estimated horizontal thickness); and - Blocks estimated within a distance of 50m from at least two drill hole intersections.
+- Vein Domain lower and upper cut-off grades of 4.0 g/t AuEq and 100 g/t AuEq respectively; - Minimum horizontal widths for the vein domains of 1.2m EHT (estimated horizontal thickness); and - Blocks estimated within a distance of 50m from at least two drill hole intersections.